Paleobiota of the Hell Creek Formation: Ceratopsians

 Indeterminate ceratopsid teeth and some identifiable bones from Triceratops can be extremely common.
-8.31% of all vertebrate remains from the Hell Creek Formation are unassigned ceratopsids.
+8.31% of all vertebrate remains from the Hell Creek Formation are unassigned ceratopsids, as well as dubious ceratopsians like Ugrosaurus olsoni.
 In 2012, a new unidentified species of chasmosaur ceratopsian with noticeable differences from Triceratops was unearthed in South Dakota by a fossil hunter named John Carter.